All Episodes

 I think your summary is right per John Durham's indictment.

-And what the FBI alleged in the FISA was that Carter Page was bartering his access to President or then candidate Trump with these Russians on behalf of Putin, and that would have been a quit pro quo, which would have made him a foreign agent, right?
+And what the FBI alleged in the FISA was that Carter Page was bartering his access to President or then candidate Trump with these Russians on behalf of Putin.

-And a rightful target of a FISA.
+and a rightful target of a FISA.

 The only problem is those meetings never happened.

-And it's very curious now that we find out Charles Dolan, the Hillary Clinton operative who was paid money by the Clinton campaign and supported Democrats, happened to be in Russia in 2016 talking about meetings that uh uh then candidate Trump's advisors were supposedly also in Russia having these high-level treasonous meetings.
+And it's very curious now that we find out Charles Dolan, the Hillary Clinton operative who was paid money by the Clinton campaign and supported Democrats, happened to be in Russia in 2016 talking about meetings that then candidate Trump's advisors were supposedly also in Russia having these high-level treasonous meetings.

 I think it's more than curious, and as I've said before, there isn't a coincidence in these types of FBI investigations, especially not the one John Durham's running.